-- Simple cleaning systems with advanced hygiene technology that is eco-friendly and sustainable. - Get instant access to downloadable and printable single-sheet guides with detailed instructions for cleaning and disinfecting all the area in your facility, including offices, hallways, classrooms, cafeterias, and more! - TGA listed hospital-grade disinfectant liquids and wipes for deep cleaning. - Australian made products and world leading cleaning technology. - Free cleaning and hygiene wall signage. - Compliance leadership.
+- Simple cleaning systems with advanced hygiene technology that is eco-friendly and sustainable. - Get instant access to downloadable and printable single-sheet guides with detailed instructions for cleaning and disinfecting all the area in your facility, including offices, hallways, fitness facilities, cafeterias, and more! - TGA listed hospital-grade disinfectant liquids and wipes for deep cleaning. - Australian made products and world leading cleaning technology. - Free cleaning and hygiene wall signage. - Compliance leadership.
 A full program that covers SDS, TGA, GHS7 and more.
 Safety Data Sheets are always easily accessible online. - Australia's best cleaning bottle labels that make cleaners smile and remember what they need to be safe.
 These labels work even when staff have difficulty reading, colour blind or when English is their second language.

-The 9 most common cleaning & hygiene mistakes schools make.
+The 9 most common cleaning and hygiene mistakes gyms and fitness facilities make.